adilsaid64/distributed-ml-inference-drift-detection/README.md

 Then open your browser and navigate to `http://localhost:8089` to access the Locust web interface.
 From there, you can start your load tests by specifying the target URL and the number of users to simulate.

 The target URL is: `http://localhost:8002/get-prediction`

+currently working on scaling up the metrics up endpoint